IntentArchitect/Docs/articles/module-building/tutorial-advanced-mapping/tutorial-advanced-mapping.md

   - Traversable Types `Create Class: Class`.
   - Use Child Mappings From `Create Class: Class`.

-Add the following Mapping Types to the `Element Mapping` by right clicking and selecting `Add Mapping Type` and set their properties accordingly:
+Add the following Mapping Types to the `Element Mapping` by right-clicking and selecting `Add Mapping Type` and set their properties accordingly:

-- Invocation Mapping
+- **Invocation Mapping**
   - Source Types `Command: Command`.
   - Target Types `Create Class: Class`.
   - Represents `Invokable`.
-- Data Mapping
+- **Data Mapping**
   - Source Types `Field: DTO-Field`, `Collection Field: DTO-Field`.
   - Target Types `Set Attribute: Attribute`, `Set Association Target End: Association Target End`.
   - Represents `Data`.

-## Create Context menus
+## Create Context Menus

-To create the `Map To Element` association and perform the `Element Mapping` mapping we need to setup their context menu options.
+To create the `Map To Element` association and perform the `Element Mapping` mapping, we need to set up their context menu options.

-On the `Command Extension` ensure that the `[context menu]` element exists by right clicking on it and selecting `Add Menu Options`.
+On the `Command Extension`, ensure that the `[context menu]` element exists by right-clicking on it and selecting `Add Menu Options`.

-On the `[context menu]` element right click and select `Add Association Creation`.
-Give it the name of `Add element mapping` and set the type to `Map To Element`.
+On the `[context menu]` element, right-click and select `Add Association Creation`.
+Name it `Add element mapping` and set the type to `Map To Element`.

 Next, go to the `Map To Element` association and locate the `Map To Element Target End` destination end.
-Ensure it too has the `[context menu]` created by selecting `Add Menu Options` when right clicking on the element.
+Ensure it too has the `[context menu]` created by selecting `Add Menu Options` when right-clicking on the element.

-On the `[context menu]` proceed to right click and select `Add Mapping Option` and give it the name `Map to Element` with the type being `Element Mapping`.
+On the `[context menu]`, right-click and select `Add Mapping Option` and name it `Map to Element` with the type being `Element Mapping`.

 ![Context menus](images/context-menus.png)

-## Create Template for Mapping code
+## Create Template for Mapping Code

 ![Template for Mapping code](images/template-mapping-code.png)

-Create a new template in the `ElementMappingModule` for mapping commands to domain entities by right clicking on the `ElementMappingModule` package and selecting `New C# Template`.
+Create a new template in the `ElementMappingModule` for mapping commands to domain entities by right-clicking on the `ElementMappingModule` package and selecting `New C# Template`.

 Ensure the following properties are set: